jordwest/toucan/README.md

 ## Super simple access tokens for Javascript

-Create access tokens with a set of permission, then pass the token around and let consumers check the token for permissions when needed.
+Create access tokens with a set of permissions, then pass the token around and let consumers check the token for permissions when needed.

 Getting Started